Home Seasonal Marketing What is Seasonality in Marketing and How to Use It Effectively

 Marketing is an art, but it’s also a science.
 It relies heavily on timing, trends, and patterns to catch audiences at the perfect moment.
 A key concept often overlooked in this process is seasonality.
-Whether you’re launching a holiday sale, promoting a summer product, or ramping up for back-to-school campaigns, understanding what is seasonality in marketing can give your strategy the competitive edge it needs.
+Whether you’re launching a holiday sale, promoting a summer product, or ramping up for back-to-school campaigns, understanding what seasonality is in marketing can give your strategy the competitive edge it needs.

 What is Seasonality in Marketing?